-However, the new Panigale (named after a town on the outskirts of Bologna, the home of Ducati) is something very different.
+However, the new Panigale (named after a town on the outskirts of

 Its hydroformed aluminium frameset, shod with 26” disc wheels and Alphine 8 speed hub gearing, certainly looks the part.
 And looks are not deceiving – we were impressed with the geometry, which is long and low slung, because street/commuting bikes usually ape mountain bike measurements or a road race bike with a flat bar.
 The Panigale does neither, and as a result it feels much more akin to its motorbike brethren.
 It’s long on the top tube, with a low standover height, and the relaxed head tube makes it so stable at speed that you find yourself trying to throw this little red machine into corners, trying to get a knee down (though we don’t endorse you to try this).

 We loved this little red ripper for its individual looks, tidy spec and neat design cues.
 But ditch the pedals quickly if you get one, because a lack of pins on these flats makes them treacherous in showers.